simple-crypto/SCALib/paper/paper.md

 For the statistical processing, we distinguish between two classes of attacks, based on the use of a profiling dataset.
-Such a dataset consists in leakage measurements on a device running the cryptographic algorithm with the known key.
+Such a dataset consists of leakage measurements on a device running the cryptographic algorithm with the known key.
 Profiled attacks use this data to fit a statistical model (or train a machine-learning model) of the device, while non-profiled attacks have to rely on *a priori* models and are therefore less powerful [@DBLP:conf/ches/ChariRR02].

-There are two main approaches to evaluating security of devices against side-channel attacks.
+There are two main approaches for evaluating the security of devices against side-channel attacks.
 First, attack-based evaluations try to attack the device and report their success or failure.
 In case of success, the main figure of merit is the number of traces (i.e., number of executions of a cryptographic algorithm for which the leakage is